-The Northwest Michigan Council of Governments has developed a regional non-motorized transportation plan and investment strategy for the 13 counties in northwest lower Michigan.
-The strategy includes the ten counties of the NWMCOG region: Emmet, Charlevoix, Antrim, Kalkaska, Grand Traverse, Leelanau, Benzie, Manistee, Wexford, and Missaukee, plus Osceola, Lake, and Mason.
+The Networks Northwest has developed a regional non-motorized transportation plan and investment strategy for the 13 counties in northwest lower Michigan.
+The strategy includes the ten counties of the Networks Northwest region: Emmet, Charlevoix, Antrim, Kalkaska, Grand Traverse, Leelanau, Benzie, Manistee, Wexford, and Missaukee, plus Osceola, Lake, and Mason.

 The Michigan Department of Transportation commissioned the effort and uses the plan to prioritize the funding of projects.
 The guiding vision of this project is to connect existing trails, offering residents and visitors more opportunities for non-motorized transportation, and to enjoy more of the region's natural resources.

-The project has gathered information on existing and future trails from each county, township, city and future trails from each county, township, city and village parks and recreation commission, planning commission and staff, and board members.
+The project has gathered information on existing and future trails from each county, township, city and village parks and recreation commission, planning commission and staff, and board members.
 Subregional meetings were held with trail organizations, groups, and stakeholders to review the proposed trail maps for their input.
 The compiled maps were presented to the public at subregional trail summits for input and prioritization.